 There are professional writing services that have entire departments that do nothing but review and proofread applicant documents – resumes, CVs, cover letters, etc. Once one of these services is found, simply place an order, say “proofread my resume,” and upload one or more of your resumes for that task.

-Can we point you in the direction of the best websites for affordable proofreading services online?
+Can we point you in the direction of the?
 Yes, we can.
 Here are two you should consider.

 Take a look at the options you have for professional proofreading and get the help you need.
 The stakes are high.